Health Science - Environmental/Occupational Health & Safety Option, B.S.

 * This total indicates that 9 units for BIOL 1A, CHEM 1A/1AL or PHYS 2A, and DS 71 are used to satisfy the G.E. requirement in the Environmental/Occupational Health and Safety Option.
-The writing requirement may be met by taking the upper-division writing exam.
 See advisor for details.

 The curriculum is designed to permit admission to master's and doctoral degree programs in health science and public health at major universities throughout the country.